devops-actions/load-available-actions/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/devops-actions/load-available-actions/badge)](https://api.securityscorecards.dev/projects/github.com/devops-actions/load-available-actions) [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/6813/badge)](https://bestpractices.coreinfrastructure.org/projects/6813)

-Load all actions stored in the current organization, by calling the REST API with an  Access Token and find the `action.yml` or `action.yaml` file in the root of all repositories in the user account or organization.
+Load all actions and reusable workflows stored in the current organization, by calling the REST API with an  Access Token and find the `action.yml` or `action.yaml` file in the root of all repositories in the user account or organization.

 The output is stored in a file with the name `actions`, which can be retrieved in another action with `${{ steps.<step id>.outputs.outputFilename }}`.

 We use the search API to find the following files in your repositories:

 - action.yml
 - action.yaml
 - Dockerfile
 - dockerfile
+- .github/workflows/<workflow file>.yml

 For the Dockerfiles we search for the required labels to identify them as actions.

+For the reusable workflow a search is done of the a workflow file contains '`workflow_call:`'

 Note that the search API only supports up to a maximum of 1000 results, so we cannot return more actions than that at the moment.

 ## Inputs

 |Name|Description|
 |---|---|
 |user|The user to load actions from.|